esphome/esphome-docs/components/cover/time_based.rst

   time is completed and if the cover is commanded to open or close the corresponding actions will be performed without checking current state.
 Defaults to ``false``.
 - **manual_control** (*Optional*, boolean): If your cover has a manual control switch, it's not possible for the system to be sure of its current position.
-Thus, the cover state is unsure.
+If the cover is commanded to open or close, the command will be performed completely (including any defined ``stop_action``) without checking the current state.
-  So whenever the cover is commanded to open or close, the command will be performed completely (including any defined ``stop_action``) and the current state will be relearned from this.
+  The current state will then be relearned upon completion.
+  It's recommended to  set ``assumed_state`` to true so the cover control button aren't disabled in the interface.
 Defaults to ``false``.
 - **assumed_state** (*Optional*, boolean): Whether the true state of the cover is not known.
   This will make the Home Assistant frontend show buttons for both OPEN and CLOSE actions, instead of hiding or disabling one of them.
 Defaults to ``true``.